DmitriSerhienko/Bulletinboard/README.md

 Bulletinboard

-App like OLX, where u can publish your Ad? working with Firebase and GoogleAuth
+App like OLX, where u can publish your Ad, working with Firebase and GoogleAuth

 Stack:  Retrofit, Room, Navigation, Firebase, Google auth, RecycleView